ThomasMartineau/tfstream_pre_alpha/README.md

 This example also shows the influence of the cycle number.
 It controls the damping of the wavelet oscillations.
 Tuning is typically required depending on the application.

 The practical limitations of the CWT are associated with kernel building and convolution.
-Kernels are long and expensive to compute, so long stride epoching is recommended.
-Their frequency response function is distorted at the spectral extremities: very slow wavelets are truncated at the epoch edges, leading to leakage and a shallow/distorted central lobe;  very fast wavelets, are excessively padded, resulting in more zero-points than necessary and thus ill-conditioning of the filter function.
-Pre-conditioning the signal in a or several bands of interest (using band-passing and resampling), thus maybe necessary.
-Other solutions to these problems include the recursive wavelets and the discrete wavelet transforms.
+Kernels are long and expensive to compute, so long-stride epoching is recommended.
+Their frequency response function is distorted at the spectral extremities: very slow wavelets are truncated at the epoch edges, leading to leakage and a shallow/distorted central lobe;  very fast wavelets are excessively padded, resulting in more zero-points than necessary and thus ill-conditioning of the filter function.
+Pre-conditioning the signal in a or several bands of interest (using band-passing and resampling), thus may be necessary.
+Other solutions to these problems include the recursive wavelets, and the discrete wavelet transforms.

 ## References